Fostering inner growth

-A unique quality of our campus is the presence of Buddhist monks and nuns engaged in a life devoted to spiritual practice based on the monastic discipline established by the Buddha.
-Students are able to witness first-hand the living tradition of the Buddhist monastic Sangha and its role in developing a life of mindfulness and simplicity that leads to wisdom and inner freedom.
+A unique quality of our campus is the presence of Buddhist monks and nuns engaged in a life devoted to spiritual practice.
+Students are able to witness first-hand the living tradition of Buddhist monasticism and its role in developing a life of simplicity and inner wisdom.